everywherejacobkim/hope-village-sample-website/README.md

-# Sample shopping website for pet products and supplies made from React.js.
+# Sample shopping website for pet products and supplies
-This project consists of the main page, product details, and cart page for payment.
+This project consists of the main page, product details, and cart page for payment by React.js

 ## Available Scripts